Stories of Hope: Alzheimer's Disease (2014)

 The loss, the sadness, and the anger that Alzheimer's families feel is compounded by a sense of utter helplessness against a disease that yields to no drug.
 But Lauren decided she would not be helpless, and in 2011, she and her husband, actor Seth Rogen, launched Hilarity for Charity, which aims to raise Alzheimer's awareness in young people while also raising funds for the Alzheimer's Association.
-This year Hilarity for Charity sponsored its first college fundraisers.
-It also hosts support groups for under-40 caregivers.
+Now Hilarity for Charity also sponsors college fundraisers and hosts support groups for caregivers who are under 40.

 "Seth has the ability to reach an audience that may not know much about Alzheimer's.
 His fans are 16 year old boys who aren't generally the target for Alzheimer's awareness," Lauren said.
 "But he was able to strike a cord with a lot of these young people.
 We get emails from people who are 16.
 'Thank you for doing this.
 I felt alone.
 Now there's a voice.'
 This is considered an old person's disease, but it's really not.
 It affects everyone."

 In December 2013, Lauren, co-writer, producer and star of the movie 'For a Good Time, Call' joined the CIRM governing Board, the Independent Citizens Oversight Committee, as a patient advocate for Alzheimer's disease.

 "Alzheimer's research is woefully underfunded by the government, so it's important to have bold, innovative approaches like CIRM’s to take research to the next level," Lauren said.
 "Stem cell research is at the cusp of something life changing.
 To me, it's one of the things closest to making a step toward treatment.
 I jumped at the opportunity to be part of it."